ceramicskate0/SWELF/README.md

 # Security Concerns:
 If your worried about this being malware ive taken the liberty of having it check for you on virustotal. https://www.virustotal.com/#/file-analysis/YmZlMmMyMzE0NDVhMzQyZDM2MzRmNTBhMDdiMzVmNDM6MTUxNDc3MjY3NA==.
-I also recommend running it in a sandbox of your choice before letting run in your enviorment (just a recomendation from a security person).
-There is no eviormental detection code in the app , anti vm/detection, or any kill commands in the code.
+I also recommend running it in a sandbox of your choice before letting run in your environment (just a recommendation from a security person).
+There is no environmental detection code in the app , anti vm/detection, or any kill commands in the code.

 # Knowledge Base Stuff: